devonzuegel/octagon/README.md

 var MONGO_URI = /* 'mongodb://heroku_app28713039:aa1jom2tna3p736qs2gglg2b2o@ds063899.mongolab.com:63899/heroku_app28713039'    ||    */ 'mongodb://localhost/test';
 </pre>

 2. Here are links to installing and running MongoDB.
 If you have a Mac, follow [these instructions](http://blog.troygrosfield.com/2011/03/21/installing-and-running-mongodb-on-a-mac/).
 If you have a PC, follow [these instructions](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/).
 These directions are geared towards a Mac environment will try to include commands for Windows computers as well.

-~ ~ ~

-`$ mongod --dbpath data` runs MongoDB
+The documentation on the [MongoDB website](http://docs.mongodb.org) is also very good.

+## Running the App

-- There are several ways to run the application:
+There are several ways to run the application:

-	- `$ node app.js` or `$ node app` runs the application.
+`$ node app.js` or `$ node app` runs the application.
 Each time a .js file is changed, you will have to restart the app.
+To fix this issue, run supervisor.

-	- `$ supervisor app.js` or `$ supervisor app` runs the application just as `node app`, but it also watches for changes and on a change restarts.
-To run this command, execute `$ npm install supervisor`.
+`$ supervisor app.js` or `$ supervisor app` runs the application just as `node app`, but it also watches for changes and on a change restarts.
+To run this command, you'll have to first install supervisor by executing `$ npm install supervisor`.

-- `$ grunt watch` watches for SASS changes
+## Watch for SASS changes
+Go to the root directory of the app and execute `$ grunt watch`.

+## Misc
-- `$ grunt cssmin` minifies your css file
+`$ grunt cssmin` minifies your css file

-- `$ grunt jslint` highlights JSLint errors
+`$ grunt jslint` highlights JSLint errors

-- `$ mocha` runs any tests
+`$ mocha` runs any tests

 # Support
 If you have any questions about how to run Octogon, email Devon Zuegel at [devonz@cs.stanford.edu](mailto:devonz@cs.stanford.edu).